ILIAS-eLearning/ILIAS/templates/Readme.md

 ### Step 4: Finish

-Now the Skin is ready to be used and you can activate it in the ILIAS administration.
+Now the skin is ready to be used and you can activate it in the ILIAS administration.

 > **Note:**
 > The Delos repository contains all CSS, templates, and resource files in their latest